Absolute Christmas

 Absolute Christmas is a Christmas music compilation album in the Absolute-series marketed in Sweden by EVA Records.
 The album is the best selling compilation album of all time in Sweden.
 It sold 200 000 copies on its release in 1994 and later sold more than 500 000 copies, in a market where sales of 80,000 was the threshold for platinum 1996–2002.

+The compilation was compiled by Lasse Höglund during the hot summer of 1994.